Sandeep109/AnTalk-Privacy/README.md

 this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Any Talk unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at AnTalk unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**